Legacy desktop app: automatic tracking and predictable releases

 without chaos, start with a conversation

-In a short call, we identify what blocks the project, where the biggest risk sits and what first move will create real progress.
+In a short call, we figure out whether this is even the right kind of project for us, where the biggest risk sits, and what first move creates real progress without wasting time and budget.